How to stop being a people-pleaser and set boundaries

 1. Learn to notice and acknowledge the pattern:

-Because of their highly-ingrained nature, people-pleasing behaviors often occur almost on “autopilot”.
+Because of their highly-ingrained nature, people-pleasing behaviors often occur on “autopilot”.
 In order to change people-pleasing behaviors, you must notice and accept thoughts, feelings, and urges that occur with people-pleasing behaviors.
 E.g. “I’m noticing pressure to say yes to this invitation even though I’m sick, I’m noticing that I’m worried I’ll let my friends down”.
 When one is aware of their own thoughts, feelings, and urges, they’re much more likely to pause and consider their actions instead of acting automatically out of habit.
+This can also help you naturally consider alternate ways of thinking.
+A common question in therapies such as CBT and ACT is “what would I say to a friend/loved one in the same exact situation I’m in now?”

 2. Be aware of your “rigid rules” and work on more flexible alternatives: